 - Providing access to mental health services.
 I introduced the bipartisan Anna Westin Act—which was included in the 21st Century CURES Act signed into law in December 2016—to help the millions of Americans suffering from eating disorders get the help they need.
 The law increases awareness and early detection of eating disorders, requires insurers to cover residential treatment, and clarifies the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act to ensure health insurance companies cover all mental health and substance use disorder benefits in the same way they do physical illnesses.
 I also support the Excellence in Mental Health and Addiction Treatment Expansion Act to allow more states to conduct demonstration programs—like Minnesota has—to improve access to community mental health services.
 We successfully increased funding for these community mental health programs in March of 2018.

-- Combatting the opioid crisis.
+- Combating the opioid crisis.
 I’m also working to combat the opioid crisis and ensure that communities have the resources they need for prevention and treatment.
-Along with three other senators, I introduced the Comprehensive Addiction and Recovery Act (CARA), which became law in July 2016.
+I led three bipartisan bills that were signed into law as part of legislation to address the opioid epidemic in October of 2018: the SALTS Act, which I led with Senator Lindsey Graham to make it easier to prosecute the sale and distribution of “analogue” drugs, which are synthetic substances that are substantially similar to illegal drugs; the STOP Act, which I introduced with Senator Rob Portman to help stop dangerous synthetic drugs like fentanyl from being shipped through our postal system from overseas; and the Eliminating Kickbacks in Recovery Act, which I introduced with Senator Marco Rubio to help crack down on health care facilities or providers that try to game the system to take advantage of vulnerable patients.
+In addition, along with three other senators, I introduced the Comprehensive Addiction and Recovery Act (CARA), which became law in July 2016.
 This bipartisan legislation encourages states and local communities to pursue a full array of proven strategies in the fight against addiction.
-Earlier this year, I introduced the CARA 2.0 Act with a bipartisan group of senators to build on the momentum of CARA by increasing funding and putting in place additional policy reforms to combat the opioid epidemic.
+Last year, I introduced the CARA 2.0 Act with a bipartisan group of senators to build on the momentum of CARA by increasing funding and putting in place additional policy reforms to combat the opioid epidemic.
 One important provision in the CARA 2.0 Act is based on my bipartisan bill, the Prescription Drug Monitoring Act, to require states that receive certain federal funding to have prescription drug monitoring programs that use best practices to stop the kind of “doctor shopping” that facilitates addiction and to share their data with other states.
 We know that opioid addiction too often begins with the abuse of legal prescription painkillers, and with this bill, we can do something about that.
+I have introduced the LifeBOAT Act with Senator Joe Manchin that simply places a one-cent fee on each milligram of active opioid ingredient in a prescription pain pill to create a permanent stream of funding for substance abuse treatment.

-- Increasing research funding to seek new cures.
+Increasing research funding to seek new cures.
 I have consistently fought for strong funding for research at our federal research agencies, including the NIH, so researchers don’t have their hands tied by the whims of Washington.
 I supported the 21st Century CURES Act—and was there when President Obama signed it into law in December 2016—which contains nearly $5 billion in funding for NIH research into cures for Alzheimer’s, cancer, and other diseases.
-The 2016, 2017, and 2018 spending bills that were signed into law also included significant increases in NIH funding, which were the largest increase in over a decade.
-During the 2013 government shutdown, I donated my salary to the NIH.
+The 2016, 2017, 2018, and 2019 spending bills that were signed into law also included significant increases in NIH funding, which were the largest increase in over a decade.
 I also introduced a bipartisan resolution with Senator Collins from Maine declaring that the goal of preventing and effectively treating Alzheimer's by 2025 is an "urgent national priority."
 Finally, as co-chair of the bipartisan Rare Disease Congressional Caucus, I am working to increase the number of safe, effective, and affordable treatments that are available for people with rare diseases.

 - Protecting our seniors from abuse.
 Our seniors are among the most vulnerable populations, and we must work to protect them from abuse.
 I was appalled by the recent reports revealing that thousands of allegations of neglect, abuse, and theft in facilities for seniors in Minnesota were not being investigated on site.
 Our state is taking action to better protect these seniors, but elder abuse is a national issue we’re facing across the country as our senior population is set to double over the next 30 years.
 The Department of Health and Human Services’ Inspector General has found that Medicare does not have adequate procedures for identifying and reporting potential incidents of abuse or neglect in nursing home facilities, and the Government Accountability Office has found that we need better oversight of critical incidents in facilities that get Medicaid funding as well.
 I have called on the Administration to reverse its decision to roll back enforcement of protections for our seniors across the country and I am working with Senator Susan Collins, Chair of the Senate Special Committee on Aging, and the Government Accountability Office to identify additional safeguards we can implement to better protect seniors from abuse or mistreatment.